syd-kiwi/armor-benchmark-2025/llm_results/README.md

 Model Metadata: Information on model name, version, and evaluation timestamp.

-File formats are generally CSV or JSON for ease of analysis and integration.

 ## Usage
 These results are analyzed in llm_analysis.ipynb and other supporting scripts to: